LucaChet/secure-border-controller-sandbox/docs/demo-guide.md

 This document provides a guided walkthrough of the demo workflow showcasing the **Secure Border Controller**.

-> **Note:** The demo requires an installation of the [FLUIDOS Node](https://github.com/fluidos-project/node) with a supported CNI.
-At the moment, only **Calico** is supported.
-Please refer to the FLUIDOS Node documentation for base setup instructions.

 ---

 ## Demo Setup – Step-by-Step
 ### Prerequisites:

->  Important: The protected-border solution requires the FLUIDOS Node to be installed with a supported CNI.
-Currently, only Calico is supported, due to its advanced policy enforcement and full compatibility with Liqo.
+The demo requires an installation of the [FLUIDOS Node](https://github.com/fluidos-project/node) with a supported CNI.
+At the moment, only **Calico** is supported.
+Please refer to the FLUIDOS Node documentation for base setup instructions.

-To enable Calico in the testbed environment, several files in the official FLUIDOS Node repository must be replaced with customized versions provided in this repository.
+In this demo, it will be used the same testbed with KinD which is used in the FLUIDOS Node repository.
+However, to enable Calico in the testbed environment, several files in the official FLUIDOS Node repository must be created or replaced with customized versions provided in this repository.

 | File to Replace                                              | Custom Version                                |
 | ------------------------------------------------------------ | --------------------------------------------- |